-Your car radiator cools the engine – the radiator must have sufficient water and coolant/antifreeze in order to work
+Your car radiator cools the engine and must have sufficient water and coolant/antifreeze to work

 Checking the car’s coolant/antifreeze